Lissy93/dashy/docs/backup-restore.md

 ### Fair Use Policy

 Maximum of 24mb of storage per user.
 Please do not repeatedly hit the endpoint, as if the quota is exceeded the service may become less available to other users.
-Abuse will result in your IP being banned.
+Abuse may result in your IP being temporarily banned by Cloudflare.

+---

 ### Self-Hosting the Backup Server